zhpinkman/armed-bandit/results/part2/README.md

 |*The average rate of using the best action - Agent's estimation of the reward function with c = 10*|

 As you can see with higher c values the agent converges sooner to higher rates of using the best action.
-But all of them will evantually converge to the best action with a reasonable rate of using that action that is worth noticing.
+But all of them will eventually converge to the best action with a reasonable rate of using that action that is worth noticing.

 ---

 ### Comparison between two policies

 We can compare two policies in terms of their regrets and also their average rate of using the best action.
 With these two metrics, we can say which of these policies are better in what facet of doing the task of finding the best action.
-Although they both find the best action and they both will evantually converge to doing the best action, other characteristics of these models are slightly different from one another.
+Although they both find the best action and they both will eventually converge to doing the best action, other characteristics of these models are slightly different from one another.

-In the following figures you can see the average of rate of using the best action for both of these policies together.
+In the following figures you can see the average rate of using the best action for both of these policies together.
 For better results, before running the agents, the reward functions were made symmetric by using the same seed for their randomness.

 | ![](comparison1.png) |
 |:--:|